genes-and-health/TRE-documentation-v3/docs/using-the-tre/handling-files-and-folders.md

    * Do read the [`gcloud storage` documentation](https://cloud.google.com/sdk/gcloud/reference/storage).
    * Consider backing up data before uploading or downloading it to/from a google bucket
    * Favour copying over moving (at least one copy of your files should remain)
    * Understand that the gcloud storage copy and move operations are **non-atomic**.
-This means it is not an all or nothing (completes or doesn’t complete) command, rather, it performs a copy from source to destination followed by, for move operations, deleting the each source object.
+This means it is not an all or nothing (completes or doesn’t complete) command; rather, it performs a copy from source to destination followed by, for move operations, deleting the each source object.
 If the command does not complete, you may end up with some files copied/moved/renamed and others not.
    * A consequence of this is that, in addition to normal network and operation charges, if you move a Nearline Storage, Coldline Storage, or Archive Storage object, deletion and data retrieval charges apply.

 #### Creating a new directory (in `red`)